0x76agabond/chimera-architecture/README.md

 - Some anti-patterns are basically **real patterns… just executed in the wrong context**.

 So I wondered, **if misuse can flip good ideas into bad outcomes, maybe the reverse is also true**.
-What happens if I intentionally misuse anti-patterns to build an architecture?
+What happens if I **misuse anti-patterns** to build an architecture?

 ---